The Real Cost of Dental Tourism

 - Materials used might be of inferior quality… and may not last as long as expected.
 Repair of low quality dental treatment can be very costly.

 - The dental professional might not be qualified.
-Dentists in some countries have not been educated and trained to Australian standards.
+In some countries, dentist education and training is not to Australian standards.
 Australian dental professionals undergo extensive training and undergo mandatory continuing professional development.

 - Risk of infection.
 Australian dental practices adhere to strict infection control protocols imposed by the Australian Dental Association, the Dental Board of Australia, and the National Health & Medical Research Council.
 Dental practice facilities in other countries may not be subject to such strict protocols.

-This fact sheet from the Australian Dental Association tells you everything that you need to know about dental tourism:
+This article by the Australian Dental Association tells you everything that you need to know about dental tourism: